cubiq/vanilla-docs/docs/cloud/logging.html.md

 ## Events

-We curently are able to log the following additional events for auditing purposes.
+We are curently able to log the following additional events for auditing purposes.
 Please note these are stored and available upon request, but no interface is currently available in the Dashboard.

 ### Authentication & Permissions:

 * signin_failure
-* password\_reset_failure
+* password_reset_failure
-* password\_reset_request
+* password_reset_request
 * password_reset
 * password_change
-* password\_change_failure
+* password_change_failure
 * session_start
 * session_end
 * security_denied (any permission error)